 Batch Image Processor

 Process multiple images at once.
-Bulk resize, compress, convert formats, add watermarks, and rename files.
-100% private - runs in your browser.
+Bulk resize, compress, convert formats, and hit exact KB size limits.
+100% private - runs in your browser, no upload.

 About Batch Image Processor

 Batch Image Processor lets you edit multiple images simultaneously.
-Combine resize, compress, format conversion, watermark, and rename operations into a single workflow.
-All processing runs locally in your browser - your images never leave your device.
+Combine resize, compress, JPEG/PNG/WebP conversion, target-size compression, watermark, and rename into a single workflow.
+No signup, no upload - all processing runs locally in your browser, so your images never leave your device.

 - Resize to specific dimensions